 I built this obelisk using two sizes of lumber (2x2s and 1x2s).
-The top does not have the traditional pyramid top because I wanted a spot to place a flower pot or add garden art instead.
+The top does not have the traditional pyramid top because I wanted a spot to place a flowerpot and garden art.

 While there are many ways to build obelisks, I encourage you to use a miter saw: either electric or manual.
 This enables you to easily cut angles that give the obelisk a more professional and finished appearance.

-Alternately, for this project you can use a hand saw and rig up something to guide the angled cuts: the ones in this project are nothing fancy.
+Alternately, for this project you can use a hand saw with a miter box to guide your cuts.

 Materials